 Boardroom executives have the responsibility to act in the best interests of the company and its stakeholders, but is this moral code always adhered to?

+In our experience, not always – particularly among those who have worked together for a long time, where complacency seems to creep in all too easily.
 Enter SID – the senior independent director.
 Usually a Non-executive director on the board, the SID exists to ensure that high levels of performance and appropriate decision making are maintained.
 Key responsibilities of the role include:

 Evaluating the performance of the chairman, holding meetings with the board without the chairman present, and conducting his or her appraisal;

 Acting as a point of contact for stakeholders, for concerns which can’t be raised through the usual channels (i.e. the CEO or chairman); and

 Providing support to the executive team.